bitsii/beEmb/README.md

 ## Be Careful

 Use of this information and the software is entirely at your own risk.
-As with any interaction between software and something "acting in the real world" or "running electricity around", be sure system failure or unexpected behavior cannot result in harm or injury to anyone.
+As with any interaction between software and something "acting in the real world" or "running electricity around", be sure system failure or unexpected behavior cannot result in harm or injury to anyone or anything.

 ## Credits